-The radio SCAN function has the ability allow channels to be scanned for activity.
+The radio SCAN function has the ability to allow programmable channels to be scanned for groups of users.

-Channels can be scanned at a rate of 40 channels per 7 seconds.
-When a signal is found scanning will stop at that channel to allow the signal to be heard, then resume scanning when the channel is clear again.
+Channels can be scanned (40 channels per 5 seconds).
+When a signal is found, scanning will stop at that channel to allow the signal to be heard, then resume scanning when the channel is clear again.